carbon-language/carbon-lang/docs/project/goals.md

 A programming language is a tool, and different tools are good for different purposes.
-We think there is great value in priorities that differentiate Carbon from the plethora of programming languages.
+We think there is great value in priorities that differentiate Carbon from other programming languages.
 Stating Carbon’s priorities clearly and explicitly helps the entire community effectively evaluate and use the language.